Quotennial/quotennial.github.io/_posts/2019-08-29-friends-analysis.md

 out: {'weight': 426} # yay! it matches our table
 ```

-Now we have created our graph, we calculate the [Eigenvector Centrality](https://www.youtube.com/watch?v=9vs1zSqd070) as a measure of importance (used in Google's page rank).
+Our graph is now initialised, we will be using the the [Eigenvector Centrality](https://www.youtube.com/watch?v=9vs1zSqd070) as a measure of importance (also used in Google's page rank).
 This algorithm aims quantify influence of people in a social network, based on connections with important people.
 In this case we are defining "importance" as connections with important people.
 With an emphasis on links with other people, it is easy to see how this may be applied to other larger networks such as Twitter.
 Using "interactions" (retweets and likes) as weights, this algorithm may be able to give you the most connected accounts in a network, potentially gaining more insight than a count of the highest number of followers.
 Valuable information for anyone looking to gauge (or alter) public opinion.

 ```python
 # Compute the degree centrality of the Twitter network